-BAER testing is a non-invasive hearing test that allows the board-certified veterinary neurologists at Southeast Veterinary Neurology (SEVN) in Miami and Boynton Beach to diagnose congenital or acquired hearing loss.
+BAER testing is a non-invasive hearing test that allows the board-certified veterinary neurologists at Southeast Veterinary Neurology (SEVN) in Miami, Boynton Beach and Jupiter to diagnose congenital or acquired hearing loss.
 This specialized hearing test for dogs and cats takes approximately 10-15 minutes and tests each ear individually.
 BAER testing can be performed at any point in a dog or cat’s life.
 If you are interested in testing puppies or kittens, it can be performed after eight weeks of age.

 WHY MIGHT MY PET NEED A BAER HEARING TEST?

 BAER hearing tests are performed to determine if a pet can hear.
 Symptoms of hearing loss may include not greeting the pet parent at the door, not responding to sounds such as the phone ringing, or difficulty waking from sleep.
 Some dogs may be deaf in only one ear.
 It can be tough to recognize deafness in these pets without a BAER test.

 BAER tests are most often performed in litters of puppies to ensure that they can hear prior to going to their new home.
 BAER hearing tests are also performed in individual adult dogs if their pet parent notices symptoms of hearing loss.

 Hearing loss can be congenital (from birth), or can be due to certain medications, ear cleaners, chronic ear infections, tumors, inflammation and age-related changes.